 Interested volunteers must complete an extensive application process including a full background check.
 The purpose of this process is to ensure that those accepted to the program will protect the confidentiality of sensitive materials and situations that occasionally occur.
 An oral interview board rates the applicant's suitability for acceptance into the program.
 The applicant then appears before an oral interview board, after which the selection is made and sent to the Chief of Police for final approval.
 Acceptance into the Sentinel Academy is also contingent upon completion of the newly formed Citizen Police Academy.

 Sentinel members then begin their academy which is held at the Lawton Police Department's training room located at 4th and Gore.
 The academy lasts approximately 30 hours and is conducted over a two month time frame.
 The classes are held one night a week and on some Saturdays.
 Since the Sentinels will become "ambassadors" of the Lawton Police Department, the Department strives to train them in the best way possible, keeping in mind that the intent is not to produce fully trained police officers.
 Classes conducted during the academy include, but are not limited to: First Aid/C.P.R., report writing, hazardous materials, traffic control, and defensive driving.
 The academy concludes with a graduation dinner attended by members of the Police Department and city government.
 Sentinels who have graduated then volunteer a minimum of four hours per week or sixteen hours per month to the program.

-If you wish to be a member of this organization, or just have a question contact sentinel Kay Carney at 581-3258 or E- mail her at firstname.lastname@example.org or Sergeant Steve Martin at email@example.com.
-We will also advertise this process through the local media.
+If you wish to be a member of this organization, or just have a question contact sentinel Kay Carney at 581-3258 or E- mail her at firstname.lastname@example.org .
+We will also advertise this process through the local media from time to time.